-Band Fees: All girls in the Concert Band will be charged an annual rate of $160.00*, paid using the Qkr! app.
+All girls in the Concert Band will be charged an annual rate of $160.00 which will paid using the Qkr! app.

 The College offers two types of vocal ensemble:

 The Pop Choir requires a brief audition to determine students’ voice types.
 All students are encouraged from Years 7 – 12 to join.
 The Pop Choir rehearses each Monday at lunch in C35.
-It is expected that all girls who are in the Choir are committed to the weekly rehearsals and all events.
-Choir members are also expected to attend the Music Camp in May.
+It is expected that all girls who are in the Pop Choir are committed to the weekly rehearsals, Mass and events.
+Pop Choir members are also expected to attend the Music Camp in May.

 Membership to the Chamber Choir is by audition.
 Students sing a range of choral repertoire at an advanced level.
 This group also works towards public performances and choral competitions.
 Members will also attend the Music Camp.
-Rehearsal is Wednesday morning from 7.30am.
+Rehearsal is Wednesday in C34morning from 7.30am.

-Choir Fees: All girls in the Choral Programme will be charged an annual rate of $60.00*, paid using the Qkr! app.
-This fee will used for the purchase of repertoire and competition costs.
+All girls in the Choral Program will be charged an annual rate of $60.00 which will be paid via the Qkr! app.
+This fee will used for purchase of repertoire and competition costs.

 Small Ensembles Programme

-- String Ensemble: The String Ensemble rehearses every Thursday morning from 7.30am – 8.30am.
-Any student who plays violin, viola, cello or bass is encouraged to join.
+- String Ensemble: The String Ensemble rehearses every Thursday morning in C34 from 7.30am – 8.30am.
+Any student who plays violin, viola, cello or double bass is encouraged to join.

-- Guitar Ensemble: The Guitar Ensemble rehearses each Thursday morning from 7.30am – 8.30am.
-Any student receiving guitar lessons is encouraged to join.
+- Guitar Ensemble: The Guitar Ensemble rehearses each Thursday morning in C35 from 7.30am – 8.30am.
+Any student receiving guitar or bass lessons is encouraged to join.

-The 2019 fee for each ensemble is $160* per semester, paid using the Qkr! app.
-Students joining an ensemble must complete the appropriate form, and have it signed by parents and the Ensemble Director.
+The 2020 fee for each ensemble is $160 per semester, paid using the Qkr! app.
+Students joining an ensemble must complete the appropriate form, and have it signed by parents and the ensemble director.
 Fees are not refundable, as girls are expected to remain in their ensembles for the semester.

-All girls in the Band, Choirs, String and Guitar Ensembles participate in an overnight Music Camp in Term 2 (Thursday 9th and Friday 10th May).
-There will be an additional charge for the camp.
-Further details will be given during Term 1.
+All girls in the Band, Choirs, Guitar and String Ensembles participate in an overnight Music Camp in Term 2 (May 7th & 8th).
+There will be an additional charge (~$240) for the camp.
+Further details will be given during Term 1